How many original members are still in The Cure?

 Bamonte had been Robert Smith's guitar tech since 1984 and was promoted to a full time member in June of 1990, filling in on keyboard duties after being taught by Robert Smith's sister Janet!
 Perry (who earned the band nickname "Teddy") appeared on the albums Wish, Wild Mood Swings, Bloodflowers and The Cure, but was dismissed from the band in May 2005, alongside Roger O'Donnell.

 To the delight of fans, Bamonte appeared unannounced with the band on their Shows Of A Lost World tour, which kicked off in October 2022.
-It's not yet known whether he appears on the accompanying album Songs Of A Lost World.
+As the Songs Of A Lost World album was recorded in 2019, Perry doesn't appear on the LP, but he did join the band for the record's launch show at The Troxy on 1st November 2024.

 Who are the former members of The Cure?